How to Write BYU Provo’s 2016-2017 Essays

-There are few ways you can really take advantage of this prompt.
-For one thing, because it is so open ended, this is fantastic opportunity to help distinguish yourself from the rest of the applicant pool.
+There are a few ways you can really take advantage of this prompt.
+For one thing, because it is so open-ended, this is a fantastic opportunity to help distinguish yourself from the rest of the applicant pool.
 It is helpful to focus on something that is memorable and unique to you, so that you stand out in the minds of admissions officers.
 Discussing a quirky skill, unique talent, or another distinguishing attribute or experience is one way to go about this.

-With these tips and tricks in mind, you are ready to begin writing essays that are sure to impress BYU admissions officers.
+With these tips and tricks in mind, you are ready to begin writing essays that are sure to impress the Brigham Young University admissions officers.
 Best of luck from the CollegeVine team!

 Want help with your BYU essays?
 Schedule a free consultation today for personalized advice from one of our admissions experts!